"I believe that it is important to dance with the heart and not just the feet."

 Highlights of her career include performing for ten years with Lee Harper and Dancers and performing in the opening ceremonies of the 1996 Summer Olympics.
 Prior to beginning Galloway's dance program in 2005, Mrs. Cramer taught at many metro Atlanta dance schools including Lee Harper and Dancers Studios, and the former Backstage Dance Studio in Roswell, GA.

-Lane Salter grew up studying dance with Atlanta's own Lee Harper and Dancers and Susan Eldridge.
+Lane Miller grew up studying dance with Atlanta's own Lee Harper and Dancers and Susan Eldridge.
 She continued her training at The Colorado College, where she choreographed six original works and performed around the country at American College Dance Festivals, including the 2004 ACDFA Nationals at the Kennedy Center.

 In recent years, Lane has worked with various Atlanta area companies and choreographers, including George Staib, Sally Radell, Duende Dance Theatre, Ground Delivery Dance Theatre, Rose Caudle and Amanda Byars.
-In addition to her work with the Galloway Dance ensemble, Lane trains and performs with Susan Eldridge's DENSE dance company.
+In addition to her work with the Galloway Dance Ensemble, Lane trains and performs with Susan Eldridge's DENSE dance company.

-Juana Farfan is a Dance Educator, and independent artist/choreographer.
+Juana Farfan is a dance educator and independent artist/choreographer.
 Juana has a B.A. in Modern Dance Performance from the University of South Florida; and holds a certification from the Teachers Training Institute in Dance Education.
 Recently, Juana traveled to her hometown Bogotá-Colombia, to give an artistic residency at her school in arts curriculum integration.
-In the past, she has been a teaching artist for Georgia Perimeter College, Dynamic X-Change- CORE Performance Company Outreach Program, Moving in the Spirit, and Playmaking for Girls at Synchronicity Theatre Company.
+In the past, she has been a teaching artist for Georgia Perimeter College, Dynamic X-Change, the CORE Performance Company Outreach Program, Moving in the Spirit, and Playmaking for Girls at Synchronicity Theatre Company.
 Juana has taught Spanish and English through/with movement at several schools in Metro Atlanta, taught dance workshops in a native community in the Amazon-Colombia, and creative movement workshops at The Children's Museum of Atlanta.
 Juana has also worked with local choreographers Lori Teague, Blake Beckham, Nicole Livieratos, Greg Catallier, Onur Topal-Summer, DENSE, CORE Performance Company, and Beacon Dance, and has presented her personal work at HymHouse-Eyedrum, MAD Festival, and Skwirlhaus.
-During summer ‘16, Juana had the opportunity to take a somatic workshop with world-renowned dance pioneer Anna Halprin at her home studio in California.
+During summer 2016, Juana had the opportunity to take a somatic workshop with world-renowned dance pioneer Anna Halprin at her home studio in California.
 Juana loves to play and improvise.